-Caramelized onions are made by cooking onions low and slow until golden, delicious, and intensely flavorful and learning how to properly caramelize onions is key.
-Learn how with this easy step-by-step tutorial.
+Caramelized onions are made by cooking onions low and slow until golden, delicious, and intensely flavorful.
+Learn how to caramelize onions with this easy step-by-step tutorial and enjoy them on burgers, sandwiches, in soup, or tossed in your favorite salads.

-You’ll use them to make French onion soup and onion dip, to top your favorite burgers or add flavor to rice and grains, but how, exactly, does one make caramelized onions?
+You’ll use them to make onion soup and onion dip, to top your favorite burgers and pizza or added to rice and grains for extra flavor.
+But how, exactly, does one make caramelized onions?
+Believe it or not, making caramelized onions is super easy.
+In fact, all they require are some onions, olive oil, butter, salt, and time.

-How Long Does it Take to Cook Caramelized Onions?
+How Long Does it Take to Make Caramelized Onions?

-It takes approximately 45-60 minutes to cook caramelized onions.
+It takes about 45-60 minutes to cook caramelized onions.
 It’s a long process, but well worth the wait.

 Why does it take so long to caramelize onions?

 To draw out the natural sugars found in onions (those which are responsible for caramelization), the onions must be cooked at a low temperature for a long period of time.
-Cooking at a higher heat or attempting to “rush” the process, will cook off the moisture too quickly, preventing the sugars from being drawn out properly. and ultimately results in burnt, flavorless onions.
+Cooking at a higher heat or attempting to “rush” the process, will cook off the moisture too quickly, preventing the sugars from being drawn out properly, ultimately resulting in burnt, flavorless onions.

 How to Caramelize Onions